netbe/Babelish/README.md

 # Requirements

-* Ruby 1.9.2 or adbove
+* Ruby 1.9.2 or above
 * Needs [ICU](http://site.icu-project.org/).
 Via `brew install icu4c` on Mac or `apt-get install libicu-dev` on Linux

 # Setup

-...
+`gem install babelish`

 # Usage

-...
+` babelish help`

 * Use configuration file

-You can use a configuration file to hold all your commandline arguments into a file (previous versions `i18n_config.rb`).
+You can use a configuration file to hold all your commandline arguments into a file.
-Place `.babelish` file (edit if needed) in the folder with your ``xx.lproj`` and call the script from there.
-See `.babelish.sample`
+Place a `.babelish` file in your repo where you will run the command.
+See `.babelish.sample` as the possible values.

 # Contributing